bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 test generation may be tolerable in some specific cases, it's usually best to select the most interesting edge cases and move on.

-*Example* We can see appreciate this consideration in the very first step of the `Response` constructor from [the Fetch standard](https://fetch.spec.whatwg.org/)
+*Example* We can see this consideration in the very first step of the `Response` constructor from [the Fetch standard](https://fetch.spec.whatwg.org/)

 > The `Response`(*body*, *init*) constructor, when invoked, must run these